zhouwzh/zhouwzh.github.io/_pages/about.md

 I'm currently a master's student in New York University(expect to graduate in May, 2026).
 I received my bachelor's degree in Computer Science at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).

 🚧Ongoing Porjects:
-I'm conducting first-author research at [Agentic Learning AI Lab](https://agenticlearning.ai/) at the NYU Center for Data Science, supervised by [Prof. Mengye Ren](https://mengyeren.com/), metored by [Yanlai Yang]([https://google.com](https://yanlai00.github.io/)).
+I'm conducting first-author research at [Agentic Learning AI Lab](https://agenticlearning.ai/) at the NYU Center for Data Science, supervised by [Prof. Mengye Ren](https://mengyeren.com/), mentored by [Yanlai Yang]([https://google.com](https://yanlai00.github.io/)).
 Focusing on integrating contrastive learning with compositional learning(object-centric leanring to be specific).

 My research interest lies in building interpretable machine intelligence and multimodal systems that can adapt to natural environments.